 Klein then tried to rescue Kaluza’s extra dimension by saying it was compactified, curled up in a tiny circle so entering it returned you to the start but this was also seen as unlikely.
 Years later, when string theorists needed to explain the six extra dimensions their mathematics required, they suggested that space contains extra dimensions curled up within it.
 But why would nature create extra dimensions that do nothing except make our equations work?

-In quantum realism, a virtual reality must present on a screen surface that needs an extra dimension to contain it.
-If our space is a screen, its three transfer dimensions must be contained by another.
-Unlike string theory, this dimension contains our reality rather than curls up within it.
-This then is quantum space.
-Quantum space is the space that contains our space as a surface within it.
-It requires an extra dimension that we can no more enter than an avatar on a screen can enter our world.
-Today, some physicists see our space as a brane in a higher-dimensional bulk because an extra dimension sequestered from our space can explain gravity (Randall & Sundrum, 1999):
+In contrast, a virtual reality that appears on a screen surface is contained in a space with an extra dimension.
+If our space is a three-dimensional surface, there must be another non-physical dimension as well as the three physical dimensions of the virtual reality.
+Unlike string theory, this dimension extends at right angles to our space rather than curls up within it.
+Quantum space is the four-dimensional space that contains our three-dimensional space as a surface within it.
+It implies an extra dimension that we can no more enter than a game avatar can leave its screen world to enter ours.

 “Physicists have now returned to the idea that the three-dimensional world that surrounds us could be a three-dimensional slice of a higher dimensional world.”
 (L. Randall, 2005) p52

 If this higher dimensional space is quantum space, our space is a polar surface rather than a Cartesian “slice”.